marcrohloff/edr-test/doc/architecture.md

 * Improve reusing previous values (for example I create a file and delete it)

 * There is lots of room for improving error handling
+*
+* Make it possible to execute a signle command with command line parameters.
+  This would make it possible to do advanced scripting using something like bash.